sderungs99/gatsby-netlify-cms/src/pages/blog/2019-01-12-retrospective-on-my-year-of-2018.md

 ## 1. Managed to take care of our baby boy (without any outside help)

-Our second son was born in October 2017, and my wife and I decided to go take care of him without any help.
+Our second son was born in October 2017, and my wife and I decided to take care of him without any helpers.
 Living in Singapore, having a nanny is more or less standard, but for various reasons, a nanny does not work for us.
 Also, with my parents living in another country and the passing away of my mother-in-law a while ago, this was not an option either.

 Today, I am really proud of me (and especially my wife) that we have made it through the year.
 It was often difficult, but ultimately it is very rewarding to be able to do that, and I it will only get easier next year... :-)